xonixx/makesure/README.md

 - Build file uses [directives](#directives).
 - Build file consists of a set of goals.
 - A [goal](#goal) is a labeled piece of shell.
 - A goal can declare [dependencies](#depends_on) on other goals.
-During execution each referenced dependency will run only once despite the number of occurrences in dependency tree.
+During execution each referenced dependency will run only once despite the number of occurrences in a dependency tree.
 Dependencies will run in proper sequence according to the inferred topological order.
 Dependency loops will be reported as error.
 - Goal bodies are executed in separate shell invocations.
 It means, you can’t easily pass variables from one goal to another.
 This is done on purpose to enforce declarative style.
 - By default, goals are run with `bash`.
 You can change to `sh` with `@shell sh` directive specified before all goals.
 - For convenience in all shell invocations the current directory is automatically set to the one of `Makesurefile`.
 Typically, this is the root of the project.
-This allows using relative paths without bothering of the way the build is run.
+This allows using relative paths without bothering about the way the build is run.
 - Goal can declare `@reached_if` directive ([link](#reached_if)).
 This allows skipping goal execution if it's already satisfied.

 ## Directives